rush2sk8/Intel-Edison-PS/Master Node/README.md

 Master Node
 ===================

 The master node is the program that is run on a computer that is meant to broker connections between nodes and it simultaneously acts as a web-server that hosts a node monitoring website.
-Should be run on windows.

 ## Installation